YasmineBB/ceramics-studio-platform/README.md

 ### Languages Used

 - HTML was used for the layout of all templates.
-- CSS was used to style the pages and maintaining brand and styling consistent across the site.
+- CSS was used alongside Bootstrap to style the pages and keep branding and styling consistent across the site.
+- Python was used to implement Django functionality.
+- JavaScript - Summernote Library and short piece of code to set a timer on messages displayed.

-### Frameworks
+### Frameworks & Libraries

 - Django
   - Django was the main framework, and the backbone of this project, where I created the models, views and forms for the site.
 - Bootstrap
   - Bootstrap 5 was used to develop a responsive, mobile friendly site using the predefined classes for a clear and consistent layout.
 - Cloudinary

-### Libraries
+  - Was used as cloud storage for all image uploads on the site.
 - Summernote
   - Summernote was the WYSIWYG editor used to create posts in the Django admin panel for teachers to use.
+- Crispy Forms
+  - Used to style forms on the site.
 - Google Fonts
+  - *Alumni Sans* is the main font family used across the site.
 - Font Awesome
-  - Font Awesome was used for the icon that appears when a user is logged in.
+  - Used for the profile icon that appears when a user is logged in as well as the like and comment icons on the post detail page.

 ## Testing